Updated July 10, 2024

 LendingClub: Cashback Rewards

-LendingClub Tailored Business Checking is best for self-employed individuals and freelancers that can maintain a minimum balance of $500 to waive the monthly maintenance fee.
+LendingClub Tailored Business Checking is best for self-employed individuals and freelancers who can maintain a minimum balance of $500 to waive the monthly maintenance fee.

 If you can, you'll earn cashback on debit card purchases and interest on balances over $500.[3]
 Plus, you get free ATM access worldwide.